pivotal/docs-tap/cli-plugins/apps/troubleshooting/troubleshooting-workload.hbs.md

 ## <a id="common-workload-errors"></a> Common workload errors

-A workload can either be ready, on error or with an unknown status.
+A workload can either be ready, be in an error state, or have an unknown status.

 There are known errors that cause the workload to enter an error or unknown status.
-The most common are:
+Look at the supply chain or delivery steps for status and review the messages section for clues when the workload appears to be having issues.

+Below are some of the most common issues with an explanation of the possible cause:

 ### Local Path Development Error Cases